 - Mix the remaining instant vanilla pudding mix and 1 cup of milk together, until the mixture has thickened.

-- Add in shredded coconut, mixing until combined.
+Add in shredded coconut and vanilla extract, mixing until combined.

 - Fold half of the whipped cream into the coconut pudding mixture, folding until combined.